To be eligible for concurrent enrollment, the student must:

 - Be completing course requirements at an approved, state funded, public or charter high school.

 - Be taking at least one class at the resident high school.

 - Register for the appropriate number of credits as designated by their high school guidance counselor.

 - Remember that college classes are more difficult than high school classes.
 Students should plan to spend two hours work outside of class for each college credit (example: 3 credit course = 9 hours total per week; 3 in class and 6 out of class).

-- Only complete a maximum of 30 concurrent enrollment credit hours in one school year (15 credit hours per semester – fall & spring) in order to receive concurrent enrollment funding.
+- Only complete a maximum of 30 concurrent enrollment credit hours in one school year (15 credit hours per semester – fall & spring) in order to receive concurrent enrollment reduced tuition rates.
 Please keep this in mind when registering for classes.
 Concurrent enrollment funding does not include the summer term.

-- Have their State Student ID Number (SSID) and Student School District ID Number–all of which can be obtained from their high school guidance counselor.
+- Have a State Student ID Number (SSID) and Student School District ID Number–all of which can be obtained from the student’s high school guidance counselor.
 (A Social Security Number is required if parents want tax information sent to them for payment of tuition.)

 - Students must provide a copy of their high school transcript with their admission/registration form.
-Please request a copy from your registrar/high school guidance counselor.
+Please request a copy be sent from your high school registrar or guidance counselor.